-Subsection (b) - This act applies generally to nonprofit corporations and unincorporated nonprofit associations.
+Subsection (b)-This act applies generally to nonprofit corporations and unincorporated nonprofit associations.
 As in the case of laws regulating particular industries, a state's laws governing the nondiversion of charitable property to other uses may not cover some of the transactions authorized by this act.
-To prevent the procedures in this act from being used to avoid restrictions on the use of property held by nonprofit entities, this subsection requires approval of the effect of transactions under this act by the appropriate arm of government having supervision of nonprofit entities.
+To prevent the procedures in this act from being used to avoid restrictions on the use of charitable property held by nonprofit entities, this subsection requires approval of the effect of transactions under this act by the appropriate arm of government having supervision of nonprofit entities.

 An approval or order obtained under this section may impose conditions or specify the disposition of assets or liabilities in a manner different than would otherwise be the case.
 In such an instance, the approval or order will control over the provisions of this act specifying the effects of a transaction.
-See Sections 1026, 1036, 1046, and 1056.
+See Sections 1026 (effect of merger), 1036 (effect of interest exchange), 1046 (effect of conversion), 1056 (effect of domestication).

-Subsection (c) - This subsection clarifies the legal effect of a merger on bequests, etc. that were originally made to an entity that does not survive the merger.
-This issue does not arise in an interest exchange, conversion, or domestication transaction because the entity to which the bequest, etc. was made survives the transaction.
+Subsection (c)-This subsection clarifies the legal effect of a merger on bequests, etc. that were originally made to an entity that does not survive the merger.
+This issue does not arise in an interest exchange, conversion, or domestication transaction because the entity to which the bequest, etc. was made survives in some form after the transaction.